 Christmas parties and nights out can lead to even the most reserved person letting their hair down more than usual.
 The last thing you want to do is to wake up the next day to realise you’ve done something you regret.
 Make sure you don’t drink and drive.
 Make sure you don’t practice unsafe sex.
 And steer clear of illicit and health-damaging temptations such as drugs.
 You know it makes sense!

 9. Stick Together: Help Others and Seek Help If You Need It

 It’s not just people in poorer countries who might be struggling this Christmas.
 If you’re in a position to, look out for others in Cumbernauld who may be vulnerable or having a hard time this Christmas.
-It might be an elderly neighbour, a homeless person you pass, a family you know who struggles to make ends meat or someone who has lost a loved one this year.
+It might be an elderly neighbour, a homeless person you pass, a family you know who struggles to make ends meet or someone who has lost a loved one this year.
 And if you need help yourself, there are local organisations who can offer support, such as Cornerstone House Centre, Bethlehem House of Bread Food Bank, Cumbernauld Poverty Action, Cumbernauld Citizens Advice Bureau, NHS 24 and The Samaritans.